 The County’s Municipal Geographic Information System (GIS) is probably the most useful self-service tool you will find online for researching local real estate.
 It shows street numbers, parcel boundaries, zoning (including Environmentally Protected areas).
 In addition, it also has topographical maps showing how much the land slopes.
 Check out the video to learn how to use the GIS.

 Prince Edward County’s Zoning By-Law sets the rules for what can be done with land of different types.
 Things like minimum lot sizes, distances from property lines, and permitted businesses are covered in the by-law.
 When reviewing the zoning for a property, also check the zoning for the neighboring properties to avoid surprise.
+To improve service and speed up inquires, the planning department has set up an inquiry form on the County’s web site.

 Ontario Well Records Map